CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

    Scorecard

 Figure :ref:`fig-distribscorecard` shows the scorecard for block distribution choices in CICE, courtesy T. Craig.
-For more information, see http://www.cesm.ucar.edu/events/workshops/ws.2012/presentations/sewg/craig.pdf
+For more information, see :cite:`Craig2014` or http://www.cesm.ucar.edu/events/workshops/ws.2012/presentations/sewg/craig.pdf

 The `maskhalo` options in the namelist improve performance by removing